-Rental housing rates in Cayce, like owner-occupied housing values, generally are lower than those in the county and state by about five percent, but are they affordable rates?
+Rental housing rates in Cayce, like owner-occupied housing values, generally are lower than those in the County and the State by about five percent, but are they affordable rates?

 Calculating Affordability

 Affordability is perhaps the most important factor driving the housing market.
 The market must be in tune with the marketplace if it is to meet the demand for housing in Cayce.
 This means matching housing costs with household incomes of existing and perspective householders.